hzhou/MyDef_Book/general_subcode_cumulative.md

 </p>
 ```

-I should mention here that in addition to "subcode:" and "subcode::", there are also "subcode:-" and "subcode:@".
+For completeness, I should mention here that in addition to "subcode:" and "subcode::", there are also "subcode:-" and "subcode:@".
 They only differ in actions when MyDef find previouly existing subcode definitions. "subcode:" will simply replace, "subcode::" will append, "subcode:-" will prepend, and "subcode:@" will only be used as the default (that is, it will be ignored unless nowhere else defines it).
 In practice, only "subcode:" and "subcode::" are commonly used.

 You may also be wondering in the std_www.def, what does the '@` in "$call @process" mean?
 If we have this:
 ```